 Dr. Vilius Benetis

-Position CEO NRD Cyber Security
+Position Director of NRD Cyber Security

 Currently most of the crimes (both real and digital) are associated with information technology evidence: mobile phones, email messages, pictures, location coordinates, SMS and similar.
 Therefore, electronic evidence processing and cybercrime investigation becomes ever more complex, more time-consuming and requires more human resources.